Top Cat Begins

-Top Cat Begins (also known in Spanish as Don Gato: El Inicio de la Pandilla, Top Cat: The Start of the Gang) is a 2015 computer-animated comedy film, produced by Ánima Estudios and distributed by Warner Bros.
-Pictures in Mexico.
+Top Cat Begins (also known in Spanish as Don Gato: El Inicio de la Pandilla, Top Cat: The Start of the Gang) is a 2015 computer-animated comedy film produced by Ánima Estudios and distributed by Warner Bros.
+Pictures in Mexico with portions outsourced to Prana Studios and Discreet Arts Productions in India.
 Based on the Hanna-Barbera animated television series Top Cat, this film is a prequel to both the series and the previous film, taking place before Top Cat met his gang.

-The film was first released in Mexico on 30 October 2015, where it was moderately successful, while an underperformance of its more-successful predecessor, and has grossed $54.1 million pesos.
+The film was first released in Mexico on October 30, 2015, where it was moderately successful, while underperforming its more successful predecessor, and has grossed $54.1 million pesos.

-Internationally, the film was later released in the United Kingdom on 27 May 2016, distributed by Kaleidoscope Film Distribution and Warner Bros.
+Internationally, the film was later released in the United Kingdom on May 27, 2016, distributed by Kaleidoscope Film Distribution and Warner Bros.
 UK, where it was met with negative reviews and was a major box office bomb.

-The film has grossed a worldwide total $4.6 million on an $8 million budget.

-The film was released in limited form on 29 September 2017 in the United States and later on 10 October in home video and digital platforms, distributed by Viva Pictures.
+The film was released in limited form on September 29, 2017, in the United States and later on October 10 in home video and digital platforms, distributed by Viva Pictures.
+The film has grossed a worldwide total of $4.6 million on an $8 million budget.

 Plot

-Top Cat comes to New York City when he hears a horrible sound he told the cat to stop playing it the cat agrees and says he needs to make more money to buy dough but Top Cat says that he would help him if he gets most of the money the cat aggress and says his name is Benny the Ball and the two make money with Benny playing the violin with horrible skills.
-When it was the end of the day TC suggests they should go to Mrs. B's place on the way they bump into two orphans who stole cakes from the bakery just then an officer called Officer Charlie Dibble comes and tries to arrest them but TC defends them and tells him they had been with him all day.
-Dibble trusts him and leaves the orphans then the orphans tell Top Cat about Bad Dog and if they don't get enough money he would burn the orphanage down.
+Top Cat comes to New York City; when he hears a horrible sound, he tells a cat to stop playing the violin.
+The cat agrees but says he needs to make more money to buy dough.
+Top Cat says that he would help him if he gets most of the money.
+The cat agrees and says his name is Benny the Ball and the two make money with Benny playing the violin with horrible skills.
+At the end of the day, TC suggests they should go to Mrs. B's place.
+On the way, they bump into two orphans who stole cakes from the bakery.
+Just then, an officer called Officer Charlie Dibble comes and tries to arrest them but TC defends them and tells him they had been with him all day.
+Dibble trusts him and leaves the orphans.
+Then the orphans tell Top Cat about Bad Dog and how, if they don't get enough money, he would burn the orphanage down.
 Top Cat says he would talk to him but Bad Dog beats him before he could say a word.
 TC and Benny go to Mrs. B's place where they are about to eat dinner but they get stew.
-While Benny is enjoying it TC doesn't like it and suggests if he and Benny would work together he should be cool and he shouldn't eat horrible food.
+Benny enjoys it TC doesn't like it and suggests that, if he and Benny are to work together, he should be cool and he shouldn't eat horrible food.